meganlynn21/snake-game/README.md

 Get to 10 points to win, if you hit the wall or end up hitting your own tail then it is game over.

+**Note: You can only play it on a PC

 **You can play it live here in netlify at this link:** https://cool-cajeta-5a23c8.netlify.app/